Peterpiotr/siguren-documentation/docs/source/operation/recovery/recovery-operation_v2.rst

 Integrated Recovery System is activated.

 The Integrated Recovery System is designed to independently enable the raising or lowering of the load in case the main hoisting mechanism fails.
-This alternative hoisting method is activated via physical switches located in the MotoSuiveur® System control cabinet.
+This alternative hoisting method is activated via physical switches located in the MS Control Cabinet.

 .. important::
 	The causes of the fault should be clearly identified prior to any recovery operations.